Information for families with children returning to school

-The government has said that primary school children in Reception, Year 1 and Year 6 will return to school from Monday 1st June.
-Children in nursery will also return.
+The government has said that primary school children in Reception, Year 1 and Year 6 could return to school from Monday 1st June, at the earliest.
+Children in nursery could also return.
 We understand our families have questions and concerns about safety.
 We hope our FAQs help.

 Which children can return to school?

-Children in Reception, Year 1 and Year 6 will return to school from Monday 1st June.
+Children in Reception, Year 1 and Year 6 could return to school from Monday 1st June.
 At the earliest.
 The government will share information nearer the time about whether it is safe for this to happen.

 Will children return full time?